 |

-House infesting nuisance ants
+House-infesting nuisance ants

-There are a few species of small brown
+There are a few different species of

-ants include odorous house ant [image], Argentine ant [image],and
+ants include odorous house ants, Argentine

-pharaoh ant and a few others.
-These small ants
+ants, pharaoh ants, and a few others.

-fortunately exact
+tell apart but fortunately exact

 identification is not necessary for effective

-All ants live in colonies dominated by
+All ants live in colonies that are

-places in walls, under floors, under cabinets, and
+protected places in walls, under floors, under

 |